PXDiv/AcerLinuxManager/README.md

 # **Acer Nitro & Predator Fan Control (Linux)**

-### ⚠️ Project Deprecated – Please Use the Newer Project
+### ⚠️ Project Deprecated – Please Use the Newer Projects

 > **Notice:** This project is **no longer maintained or updated**.
 >